josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 * Functions to update application state also get passed to the component as props.
 (Each of these functions dispatches a corresponding action to a reducer in order to update the Redux store)

 ## Behind the 'magic': action creators and mapDispatchToProps object shorthand
 In Redux we'll use a slightly different pattern than we used with the `useReducer` hook.
-Rather than dispatching actions directly, we'll follow a different pattern that allows Redux to do more of the work for us.
-The first step is to define  *action creators*, functions that return each action.
-Like this:
+Rather than dispatching actions directly from our components, we define  *action creators*.
+An action creator is just a function that returns an action object:

 ```javascript
 // updateTitle action creator